Samet-Aslan/samet-aslan-website/README.md

 # Creating my personal website with React and Bulma

-A website created with ReactJS with the help of the mights CSS-Framework Bulma.io.
+A website created with ReactJS with the help of the mighty CSS-Framework Bulma.io.

 ## About

-I started this project in order to try out all the features Bulma.io hsa to offer.
+I started this project in order to try out all the features Bulma.io has to offer.

 ## Goal